Owe More than $50,000 to the IRS

 If you owe more than $50,000 to the IRS, the agency may place a lien on your assets, revoke your passport, or pursue other collection actions.
+In contrast, the consequences are a lot different if you only owe between $10,000 and $49,999.
 However, there are ways to work with the IRS and protect your assets.
 In particular, COVID-related legislation makes it easier to set up a payment plan if you owe more than $50,000 in back taxes.
 The consequences and resolutions available to the taxpayer vary by the amount of their tax liability.
 For the most part we’re going to discuss the consequences and resolutions for those that owe $50,000 or more.

 The important thing is to be proactive.
 If you contact the IRS and ask for an arrangement, you will get a more favorable outcome than if you wait for the agency to contact you.
 To get help dealing with $50,000 or more in unpaid taxes, contact us today.
 The tax attorneys at the W Tax Group can help you negotiate with the IRS.